-This is the famous "Hello world" example, written in Haskell:
+''' This is the famous "Hello world" example, written in Haskell:

-'''

 main :: IO ()

 main = putStrLn "Hello, world!"

 '''

 The behaviour of lhs2TeX is highly customizable.
-For example, the argument --poly in the call above specifies one of several different styles.
+The main mode of operation of lhs2TeX is called the style.
+By default, lhs2TeX operates in poly style.
+Other styles can be selected via command line flags.
 Depending on the selected style, lhs2TeX can perform quite different tasks.
 Here is a brief overview: